lucasbfernandes/job-worker/docs/README.md

 details later in this document, but for now, here is a summary of what's happening:

 * <strong>Step 1</strong>: The user types a CLI command requesting one of the possible interactions with a linux process.
-Username will be provided as a CLI flag.
+An API Token will be provided as a CLI flag.

 * <strong>Step 2</strong>: The CLI application parses the user's command and translates it into an HTTPS request for the Server.
 The API module of the Server receives the request, checks if the input is valid and verifies if the user is authorized to perform the requested operation.